G5/storext/README.md

 * default values
 * type (`String`, `Integer`)

-Currently this gem uses [virtus](see https://github.com/solnic/virtus) so you can pass options that is accepted by [Virtus::Extensions#attribute](https://github.com/solnic/virtus#using-virtus-with-classes)
+Currently this gem uses [virtus](see https://github.com/solnic/virtus) so you can pass options that are accepted by [Virtus::Extensions#attribute](https://github.com/solnic/virtus#using-virtus-with-classes)

 ## Dependencies